yifso/nteract/docs/groups/mythic-group.md

 ## /mythic-notifications

-This package implements a notification system based on `blueprintjs`, using the `myths` framework.
+The `@nteract/mythic-notifications` package implements a notification system based on `blueprintjs`, using the `myths` framework.

 ### Examples of /mythic-notifications